yashwant-shrivastava/crawler-google-places/README.md

 You can only use `country` or `country` + `state` or `country` + `state` + `city`.
 The scraper uses [nominatim maps](https://nominatim.org/) to find a location polygon and then splits that into multiple searches that cover the whole area.
 You should play around with the `zoom` number to find the ideal granularity for searches.
 Too small a zoom level will find only the most famous places over a large area, too big a zoom level will lead to overlapping places and will consume a huge number of CUs.
 We recommend a number between 10 and 15.

 #### Warning: Don't use too big zoom level (17+) with country, state, city parameters

+## Personal data
+Reviews can contain personal data like person name, profile image and even a review ID that can be used to track down the reviewer.
+You should not scrape personal data if the reviewers are under protection of GDPR or similar legal document unless you have a legitimate reason to.

+This scraper allows you to granularly select which personal data fields you want to extract from reviews and which not.

 ## Changelog
 This scraper is under active development.
 We are always implementing new features and fixing bugs.
 If you would like to see a new feature, please submit an issue on GitHub.
 Check [CHANGELOG.md](https://github.com/drobnikj/crawler-google-places/blob/master/CHANGELOG.md) for a list of recent updates